-Information You Should Ask Car Accident Witnesses
+Questions to Ask Car Accident Witnesses

-Car Accident Claims in New York
+Quick Overview of Car Accident Claims in New York

+New York Is a No-Fault State.
 From an insurance standpoint, New York is a “no-fault” state.
 This means that no matter who is responsible for the accident, the operators and passengers will have their medical bills and property damage costs covered by the insurance companies that cover their respective vehicles.
+However, no-fault coverage does not apply to everything.
+Witness statements can still be important when injuries are serious, when property damage is involved, or when fault becomes disputed by insurance companies.

 Gathering Information After an Accident

-Questions to Ask Witnesses
+Key Questions to Ask Accident Witnesses

-• What time did you arrive at the accident scene?
+What time did you arrive at the accident scene?

 Though it’s not an exhaustive list, the questions above are a good place to start when gathering as much information about the accident as possible.